 Verification is a process by which the Department of Education or the Institution verifies the information provided on your FAFSA through collecting federal income tax data.
 If your FAFSA was selected for verification, students and parents can complete this process by providing the following information:

 For 2018–2019 Applications

 - Use the IRS Data Retrieval Tool (IRS DRT) to update your FAFSA with 2016 tax information.

 - If you do not select the IRS Data Retrieval Tool on your FAFSA, you will need to submit 2016 IRS Tax Return Transcripts.
-For more information, visit the Financial Aid Verification Process web page.
+For more information, visit the IRS Verification Process web page.

-- If you did not file a 2016 federal tax return, you will need to provide an IRS Verification of Non-Filing Letter in addition to filling out an Income Tax Non-Filer Verification form.
+- If you have not and are not required to file a 2016 federal tax return, you will need to provide an IRS Verification of Non-Filing Letter along with copies of your W-2 forms from all employers that paid wages in 2016 and an Income Tax Non-Filer Verification form.

-The IRS Verification of Non-Filing letter is required:
+The IRS Verification of Non-Filing letter is required from:

-- For a dependent student—from each parent who did not file a tax return.
+- Parents (of dependent students) who did not file a tax return.

-- For an independent student—from the student and/or spouse who did not file a tax return.
+- Independent students and/or their spouse who did not file a tax return.

 Copies of your federal tax returns, along with all schedules and W-2 forms, still must be submitted directly to the Boston College Financial Aid Processing Center as part of the standard financial aid application process, even if your FAFSA was not selected for verification.